jsx-eslint/eslint-plugin-react/docs/rules/sort-comp.md

 * `lifecycle` is referring to the `lifecycle` group defined in `groups`.
 * `everything-else` is a special group that match all the methods that do not match any of the other groups.
 * `render` is referring to the `render` method.
+* `type-annotations`.
+This group is not speficied by default, but can be used enforce flow annotations to be at the top.

 You can override this configuration to match your needs.